Hawkscribe/testing01/README.md

 # testing01
 <br>
-This is the first sentence of my repository(testing) for making a commit using git and github learning
+This is the first sentence of my repository(testing) for making a commit using git and github learning<br>
+hello